 With the use of this website, also a data transfer to countries outside the European Economic Area ("EEA") in the context of in no. 3.4 data processing occurs, if the opt-out option was not selected.
 For this area, there is no adequacy decision of the EU Commission, as there is no data policy comparable with the EU data protection rules (the so-called third countries).

-The company mentioned under no. 3.4 is certified under the EU-US Privacy-Shield.
-In addition, standard contractual clauses adopted by the EU Commission apply and guarantee the data subjects an adequate level of data protection, in particular legally binding and enforceable rights.
+The company stated in no. 3.4 is certified under the EU-US Privacy Shield and guarantees the persons concerned an appropriate data privacy level, in particular legally binding and enforceable rights.

 The rest of the data processing takes place exclusively in the EU, using contracted service providers acting on our behalf.